chenhao-ye/VG101-Recitation-Class-Notes/RC-week12-Checklist.md

 - `cout` outputs a bool value will get 1 or 0

 ### Overloading
 Note that, an operator is essentially a function with syntax sugar.
 Overloading means defining functions/operators with the same name but different inputs.
-When calling the functions, the programming will check the onput to invoke the corresponding functions
+When calling the functions, the programming will check the input to invoke the corresponding functions
 ```C
 void func(int a) { cout << "It is an int!" << endl; }
 void func(double a) { cout << "It is a double!" << endl; }